szabgab/slides/perl/dancer.md

 The fastest and cheapest way to do this to write tests.
 Unit-, integration-, acceptance tests, name them as you like, the important part is that they verify that the code works (and fails) as expected.

-As this is such an integral part of writing code, we won't delay writing test to the end of the project.
+As this is such an integral part of writing code, we won't delay writing tests to the end of the project.
 We jump in right now.

 Next to our `app.psgi` we create a file called `test.t` with the following content.
 {/aside}